Houston Alexander

-Houston Alexander (born March 22, 1972) is an American professional mixed martial artist who last competed in 2017.
-A professional competitor since 2001, he has fought for the UFC, Bellator, Shark Fights, the RFA, and KSW.
-He currently competes in bare knuckle boxing for BKFC where he is 3-0.
+Houston Alexander (born March 22, 1972) is an American former professional mixed martial artist who last competed in 2017.
+A professional competitor since 2001, he has fought for the Ultimate Fighting Championship (UFC), Bellator MMA, Shark Fights, the Resurrection Fighting Alliance (RFA), and Konfrontacja Sztuk Walki (KSW).
+He currently competes in bare-knuckle boxing for Bare Knuckle Fighting Championship, where he is 4-0.
+As of July 25, 2024, he is tied at #5 in the BKFC men's pound-for-pound rankings.

 Background

 Alexander was born in East St. Louis, Illinois, and lived there for the first eight years of his life.
 Growing up in a tight neighborhood, Alexander quickly learned how to defend himself before moving to Omaha, Nebraska.
-He was athletic growing up, and attended Omaha North High School, where he played football and wrestled, excelling at both and also started boxing when he was a teenager.
-He is also a very talented artist, mostly with graffiti, and was accepted to the Savannah College of Art & Design in Georgia during his senior year of high school, but ultimately decided that he did not want to leave behind his daughter.
-Alexander then worked as a head machine operator at an asphalt company, before turning to mixed martial arts.
+He was athletic growing up, and attended Omaha North High School, where he played football and wrestled, excelling in both and also started boxing when he was a teenager.
+He was accepted to the Savannah College of Art & Design in Georgia during his senior year of high school, but ultimately decided that he did not want to leave behind his daughter.
+Alexander then worked as a head machine operator grunt at an asphalt company, before turning to mixed martial arts.

 Mixed martial arts career

 Ultimate Fighting Championship

-Alexander made his UFC debut at UFC 71 on May 26, 2007 against Keith Jardine.
+Alexander made his UFC debut at UFC 71 on May 26, 2007, against Keith Jardine.
 He knocked out Jardine in 49 seconds during the first round in a huge upset.